 - Delayed decisions.
 If your marketing director dallies with the latest ad campaign, it’s a given that you’re paying for that delay.
 Most people don’t realize the literal cost of indecision in the workplace.
 So what’s the solution?
 Make—and stick with—your decision.
 Evaluate the results after the tasks are finished.
 You’ll pay more in the long run for procrastinating.

 - Exorbitant travel costs.
-If you’ve done your homework, you’ll avoid paying for drinks from the hotel mini bar or for ridiculous taxi fares.
+If you’ve done your homework, you’ll avoid paying for drinks from the hotel minibar or for ridiculous taxi fares.
 Plan ahead, you need to make sure that the rules regarding employee travel expenses are clear.
 Make your travel plans early and you may be able to save significant costs on flights and inter-city transportation.

 - Pay-Per-Click advertising.
-Unless your business really knows what it’s doing with pay-per-click, you’ll suffer from a huge drain to your overall business costs.
+Unless your business really knows what it’s doing with pay-per-click, you’ll suffer from a huge drain on your overall business costs.
 If your ad campaign captures irrelevant traffic, you’ll pay in other significant ways, too.
 Either have an SEO expert on board, or don’t try at all.

 - Investing in untried technology.
 Unless you have a clear vision of how to run that expensive software, you may be better off with your current system.
 Once your finances are in better shape, you can look into better solutions.
 Just be cautious.

-Once you’ve assessed what your business’s biggest financial drains are, you can move onto the next step—establishing work behaviours that build your bottom line and save even more money.
+Once you’ve assessed what your business’s biggest financial drains are, you can move on to the next step—establishing work behaviours that build your bottom line and save even more money.

 Save Money—Even on a Shoestring Budget